tradecloud/tradecloud-docs-api-v2/checklist.md

 In all cases you will need a cloud or system engineer, to configure a firewall, configure SSL, install and configure a web server or Microsoft [Azure Integration Services](https://azure.microsoft.com/en-us/products/category/integration) components.

 ### Which **message flows** should I build?

+- [ ] Which message flows should I build?

 When building an API integration, lets look at the scope: The Tradecloud modules (order/shipment/forecast) are agreed in the contract with Tradecloud, but within these modules there are several **message flows** possible dependent on the buyer or supplier role: